Year 5 & 6

 Maths

 In Mile Post Three, the children need to be able to recall and apply key mathematical knowledge.
-To support this learning at home, your child(ren) will be sent home with a ‘Key Knowledge Booklet’ to read through and learn a few pages at a time.
-Your child(ren) will then be tested on the Key Knowledge they have learnt in school.
+To support this learning at home, we would like them to learn the maths key knowledge contained in the Maths Key Knowledge Booklet (available below).
+We do not expect them to learn it all in one go but a couple of pages at a time.
+They will then be tested on the pages they have learnt.

 The test dates and corresponding pages which need to be learnt are as followed:

-Monday 14th November: Pages 1 and 2
+Week beginning Monday 20th November: Pages 1 and 2

-Monday 28th November: Page 3 and 4
+Week beginning Monday 4th December: Page 3 and 4

-Monday 12th December: Pages 5 and 6
+Week beginning Monday 18th December: Pages 5 and 6

-Monday 9th January: Page 7
+Week beginning Monday 15th January: Page 7

-Monday 23rd January: Pages 8 and 9
+Week beginning Monday 29th January: Pages 8 and 9

-Monday 13th March: Pages 12 and 13
+Week beginning Monday 18th March: Pages 12 and 13

-Monday 27th March: Whole Booklet
+Week beginning Monday 15th April: Whole Booklet

 In addition to learning Key Knowledge at home, the children in Mile Post Three will be sent home with weekly arithmetic questions which can be found on this page.
 Your child will need to answer the questions at home and bring them in the following Friday to be marked in school.